tldr-pages/tldr/pages/linux/tune2fs.md

 # tune2fs

-> Adjust paramters of an ext2, ext3 or ext4 filesystem.
+> Adjust parameters of an ext2, ext3 or ext4 filesystem.
+> May be used on mounted filesystems.

 - Set the max number of counts before a filesystem is checked to 2: